-- 1. Explain what the difference between descriptive statistics and inferential statistics.
-The difference between the two methods is that descriptive statistics is limited to only the data collected and the objective is to present and summarize it.
+1. Explain what the difference between descriptive statistics and inferential statistics.

+The difference between the two methods is that descriptive statistics is limited to only the data collected and the chiestive is to present and summarize it.
+Whereas inferential data collected and the objective is to present and summarize it.
 Whereas inferential statistics applies to a larger population than those observed, arriving to a conclusion about the whole population based on the sample.

 - 2. The 2010 General Social Survey asked the question, "After an average work day, about how many hours do you have to relax or pursue activities that you enjoy?" to a random sample of 1,155 Americans.
-The average relaxing time was found to be 1.45 hours.
-Determine which of the following is a sampling unit, a variable, a statistic, or a population parameter.
+The average relaxing time was found to be 1.65 hours.
+Determine which of the following is an observation, a variable, a sample statistic, or a population parameter.

 - a.
-An American in the sample. sampling unit
+An American in the sample.- individual

 - b.
 Number of hours spent relaxing after an average work day. variable

 - c.
-1.65 statistic
+1.65 sample statistic

 - d.
 Average number of hours all Americans spend relaxing after an average work day. parameter

 - 3. Consider a list of all current graduate seniors at American colleges and universities.
 A random sample of 10,000 current graduating seniors is selected from the list.
 After analyzing the data, the conclusion is that current graduating seniors at American colleges and universities take on average 7 math courses during their four years in school.
 This conclusion is an example of:

 - a.
 Descriptive statistics

 - b.
 Exploratory data analysis

 - c.
 Inferential statistics

 - d.
 Randomized experiment

 - e.
 None of the above

 - 4. Consider a list of all current graduate seniors at American colleges and universities.
 A random sample of 10,000 current graduating seniors is selected from the list.
 Based on the sample seven is the average number of math courses that they take during their four years in school.

 - a.
 Descriptive statistics

 - b.
 Exploratory data analysis

 - c.
 Inferential statistics

 - d.
 Randomized experiment

 - e.
 None of the above